James Webb Space Telescope: Spacecraft bus

-The spacecraft bus is the primary support component of the James Webb Space Telescope, hosting a multitude of computing, communication, electric power, propulsion, and structural parts.
+The spacecraft bus is the primary support component of the JWST, hosting a multitude of computing, communication, electric power, propulsion, and structural parts.
 Along with the sunshield, it forms the spacecraft element of the space telescope.
 The spacecraft bus is on the Sun-facing "warm" side of the sunshield and operates at a temperature of about 300 K.

 The structure of the spacecraft bus has a mass of 350 kg, and must support the 6200 kg space telescope.
 It is made primarily of graphite composite material.
-It was assembled in California, assembly was completed in 2015, and then it had to be integrated with the rest of the space telescope leading up to its 2021 launch.
-The spacecraft bus can rotate the telescope with a pointing precision of one arcsecond, and isolates vibration down to two milliarcseconds.
+The assembly was completed in California in 2015.
+It was integrated with the rest of the space telescope leading to its 2021 launch.
+The spacecraft bus can rotate the telescope with a pointing precision of one arcsecond, and isolates vibration to two milliarcseconds.

 Webb has two pairs of rocket engines (one pair for redundancy) to make course corrections on the way to L2 and for station keeping – maintaining the correct position in the halo orbit.
 Eight smaller thrusters are used for attitude control – the correct pointing of the spacecraft.
 The engines use hydrazine fuel (159 L at launch) and dinitrogen tetroxide as oxidizer (79.5 L at launch).

 Servicing

-JWST is not intended to be serviced in space.
-A crewed mission to repair or upgrade the observatory, as was done for Hubble, would not currently be possible, and according to NASA Associate Administrator Thomas Zurbuchen, despite best efforts, an uncrewed remote mission was found to be beyond current technology at the time JWST was designed.
-During the long JWST testing period, NASA officials referred to the idea of a servicing mission, but no plans were announced.
+Webb is not intended to be serviced in space.
+A crewed mission to repair or upgrade the observatory, as was done for Hubble, would not be possible, and according to NASA Associate Administrator Thomas Zurbuchen, despite best efforts, an uncrewed remote mission was found to be beyond available technology at the time Webb was designed.
+During the long Webb testing period, NASA officials referred to the idea of a servicing mission, but no plans were announced.
 Since the successful launch, NASA has stated that nevertheless limited accommodation was made to facilitate future servicing missions.
-These accommodations included precise guidance markers in the form of crosses on the surface of JWST, for use by remote servicing missions, as well as refillable fuel tanks, removable heat protectors, and accessible attachment points.
+These accommodations included precise guidance markers in the form of crosses on the surface of Webb, for use by remote servicing missions, as well as refillable fuel tanks, removable heat protectors, and accessible attachment points.

 Software

-Ilana Dashevsky and Vicki Balzano write that JWST uses a modified version of JavaScript, called Nombas ScriptEase 5.00e, for its operations; it follows the ECMAScript standard and "allows for a modular design flow, where on-board scripts call lower-level scripts that are defined as functions".
-"The JWST science operations will be driven by ASCII (instead of binary command blocks) on-board scripts, written in a customized version of JavaScript.
-The script interpreter is run by the flight software, which is written in C++.
+Webb uses a modified version of JavaScript, called Nombas ScriptEase 5.00e, for its operations; it follows the ECMAScript standard and "allows for a modular design flow, where on-board scripts call lower-level scripts that are defined as functions".
+Furthermore, "The script interpreter is run by the flight software, which is written in C++.
 The flight software operates the spacecraft and the science instruments."